-While all of the coral food in our reviews are good, the best has to be Coral Frenzy because it’s specially formulated to feed everything in your tank. it helps eliminate some of the guesswork about what you’ll need to include when feeding your tank.
-This is a great choice for a new aquarium reef owner because it will help make sure that the right nutrients get into the water.
-If you have some experience but you’re found that you don’t have the time or discipline to worry about making sure everything is just so, Coral Frenzy will take care of a lot of the work it for you.
+While all of the coral foods in our reviews are good, the best has to be Coral Frenzy because it’s specially formulated to feed everything in your tank.
+It helps eliminate some of the guesswork about what you’ll need to include when feeding your tank.
+This is a great choice for a new reef aquarium owner because it will help make sure that the right nutrients get into the water.
+If you have some experience but you’re found that you don’t have the time or discipline to worry about making sure everything is just so, Coral Frenzy will take care of a lot of the work for you.

 There are no secret ingredients or fillers in Coral Frenzy, In fact, they list all the ingredients right on the side of the package.
 It’s even freshness dated so you don’t use it after 12 months.
-Coral Frenzy seems to be setting even a novice up for success and it’s for that reason that it’s recommended as the best.
+Coral Frenzy sets users up for success, even a novice, and it’s for that reason that it’s recommended as the best.

 What does coral eat?

-Another source of nutrients that are very important to coral is bacterioplankton which is usually called reef snow.
-In addition to this, the coral can also utilize various dissolved organic matter which can easily cross their cell membranes and go directly into the coral.
+Another source of nutrients that are very important to coral is bacterioplankton, which is usually called reef snow.
+In addition to this, the coral can also utilize various dissolved organic matter that can easily cross their cell membranes and go directly into the coral.

 How does coral eat?

 Coral that can survive lower light live in deeper water and tend to be LPS coral.
-Because food isn’t as abundant where there is less light, this coral actively use their stingers to draw in food.
+Because food isn’t as abundant where there is less light, these corals actively use their stingers to draw in food.
 Coral in shallower water can more easily feed on plankton.
-While this is still considered active eating, there’s not stinging involved.
+While this is still considered active eating, there’s no stinging involved.